Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Sony X91J is a powerful 4K TV that boasts a Full-Array LED backlight and X-tended Dynamic Range for exceptional contrast, as well as X Motion Clarity technology for smooth motion rendering of fast-moving scenes.
 Its Acoustic Multi-Audio technology provides an immersive sound experience as it ensures sound follows the action on display, and with more than 700,000 movie and TV show titles on its Google TV platform, users will enjoy access to content from Netflix, YouTube, Amazon Prime Video, and other streaming services.
 Reviewers, however, found it slightly cumbersome to sync with sound or home theater systems.

 Nevertheless, the TV’s ability to upscale HD content to 4K quality makes it great for movie watching, and its wide array of built-in apps avails content from every genre.
-The TV’s support for a Variable Refresh Rate makes it ideal for smooth, casual gaming, and its compatibility with Apple AirPlay, Google Assistant, and Amazon Alexa will have it connect easily into a user’s smart home setup.
+The TV’s support for a Variable Refresh Rate makes it ideal for smooth, casual gaming, and its compatibility with Apple AirPlay, Google Assistant, and Amazon Alexa will have it connect easily to a user’s smart home setup.

 Award: BEST FOR PICTURE QUALITY